qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Serial position effect**: people tend to recall the first and last items best, and the middle items worst.
 Interestingly, the same effect also applies to LLMs, called "lost in the middle".

 **Cryptomnesia**: Treating other peoples' idea as own original idea, after forgetting the source of the idea.

+**Sleeper effect**: After exposed to persuation, some people initially don't agree because of some reasons.
+But after time passes, people may forget the reasons why they initially disagree, and may gradually aggree to it.
+Persuations that don't work immediately may still have long-term effects.

 ## Information addiction and curiosity